Seek Returns logo

 Min

-An Operating Profit Margin of 26.20% places AME in the upper quartile for the Industrial - Machinery industry.
+An Operating Profit Margin of 19.52% places LII in the upper quartile for the Building Products industry.
 This signals a strong ability to translate revenue into operating profit, outperforming most of its competitors in core business efficiency.

-AME vs. LII: A comparison of their Operating Margin against their respective Industrial - Machinery and Construction industry benchmarks.
+AME vs. LII: A comparison of their Operating Profit Margin (TTM) against their respective Electrical Equipment and Building Products industry benchmarks.

 Profitability at a Glance